CodeGlassDotIO/Docs/_docs/features/supportedruntimes.md

 - CodeGlass Julia does not automatically get uninstalled when you uninstall CodeGlass.
 You can do this in your Windows Settings.

 ## Java
+{% include alert.html  type="warning" title="Only available for experimental" content="This feature is very experimental, because of this only available to the <a href=\"../Editions/Experimental\" target=\"_blanc\">Experimental Edition</a>." %}

+The Java runtime allows you to profile your Java applications.
+You can profile .jar files or get Start Instruction on how to run your code using Gradle or Maven.

+### Requirements
+- Java is installed on the system
+- (optional) Java path is set in the Client settings view

+### Known Issues
+- Inner classes are for now displayed as one class like OuterClass$InnerClass instead of sub classes.
+- Object names are displayed including namespaces instead of just the object names.
+E.g. java/lang/Object instead of Object
+- The generic type part \<T> is not yet profiled and displayed in CodeGlass.
+Instead, generic java/lang/Object will be displayed.
+- Memory profiling is not yet implemented for Java.

+### Limitations
+- It is not possible to profile Java specific/own namespaces.
+- It is not possible to profile some specific libraries and packages like org.xml and org.apache.
+- An error may occur if some not yet excluded libraries and packages that are like org.xml and org.apace are profiled.
+These packages can be added to the filter to bypass this issue.

 # See Also:
  - [View - Add new Application](../views/mainwindow/newapplication.md)